 If you decide to extend your stay at the property then remember you will need to provide at least one months notice in writing to your landlord or Elite Property, asking permission to stay on beyond your initial agreement.
 Providing your landlord is happy with you and the condition of the house or flat, you’ll most likely be allowed to continue with your occupancy.

-If you decide to move out you will need to serve at least two months notice in writing to your landlord or Elite Property, to terminate the contract at the end of the initially agreed period.
+If you decide to move out at the end of your fixed tenancy agreement, you will need to serve a minimum of one months notice in writing to your landlord or Elite Property, to terminate the contract at the end of the fixed tenacy period.

-Remember to ensure that the property is left in good condition when you leave to ensure that you get your full deposit back.
-If applicable refer to your copy of the inventory to check that the property is up to standard.
+Upon vacating please ensure that the property is left in good condition to ensure that you get your full deposit back.
+If applicable, refer to your copy of the inventory to check that the property is up to standard.

 As long as the condition of the property is the same as when you moved in (barring normal wear and tear), you’ll have no problem.
 Here’s what you should do: